 - Dill pickles, sliced yellow onion, and white bread, for serving

 Combine pepper, salt, and pink salt (if using) in a small bowl.
-Rub 2/3 of mixture evenly over surface of brisket.
-Reserve remaining 1/3 of mixture.
+Rub two-thirds of mixture evenly over surface of brisket.
+Reserve remaining one-third of mixture.
 Slice brisket in half crosswise in order to fit into large vacuum bags.

 Place each brisket half in a vacuum bag.
 (Fold over the top of each bag while you add brisket so that no rub or juices get on the edges of bags, which can weaken the seal.)
-Add 4 drops (about 1/8 teaspoon) of liquid smoke to each bag, if using.
+Add 4 drops (about 1/8 teaspoon) liquid smoke, if using, to each bag.
 Seal bags using a vacuum sealer and let rest for 2 to 3 hours in the refrigerator.